christoph3r3w/Monytri-app/README.md

 ### Netlify
 Log in to Netlify with your connected account, and select the project.
-> here you can check and manage application traffic, DNS settings, and domain settings.
+> Here you can check and manage application traffic, DNS settings, and domain settings.

 ### Appwrite
 Log in to Appwrite with your connected account and select the project.
 > On this platform you can manage and add content to the application. (blogs, podcasts, announcements, image assets, videos)

 ##### To add content,
-1. navigate to the content type in the database tab,
+1. Navigate to the content type in the database tab,
-2. select the option to add a new row,
+2. Select the option to add a new row,
-3. and fill in the necessary perameters.
+3. and fill in the necessary parameters.

-##### For image assets,
+##### For image assets
- 1. navigate to the storage tab and add the assets. then
+ 1. Navigate to the storage tab and add the assets.
- 2. copy the generated link of the asset and navigate to the blog section in the database tab.
-There you
+ 2. Copy the generated link of the asset and navigate to the blog section in the database tab.
- 3. select the banner-image section and
+ 3. Select the banner-image section
- 4. create a new row for the copied asset link.
+ 4. Create a new row for the copied asset link.
- 5. fill in the necessary perameters.
+ 5. Fill in the necessary parameters.

 ### Development Prerequisites
 - Node.js (version 18+ recommended)